vladpazych/Mustgen/README.md

 ## What is Mustgen?
-Mustgen is a very simple file generator based on [mustache.js](https://github.com/janl/mustache.js).
+Mustgen is a very simple file generator based on [handlebars](https://github.com/wycats/handlebars.js).
-It takes {{mustached}} template and javascript object as a map with values and file definitions, then generates string with mustache.js, and then writes it to a file.
+It takes {{mustached}} template and javascript object as a map with values and file definitions, then generates string using handlebars, and writes it to a file.

 ## Why it exists?
 It was created as an alternative code generator for [Entitas](https://github.com/sschmid/Entitas-CSharp).